Smart + Strong.

 is a registered trademark of CDM Publishing, LLC.

-The combination led to improved overall survival compared with chemotherapy.
+The antibody-drug conjugate improved response rates and survival compared with chemotherapy.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.